StilUSoff/StilUSoff/README.md

-### Hi there 👋
+### Introducing to your attention...

 ![Alt](profile.jpeg)

-I'm Vadim from Russia, and I'm trying to study (and, basically, understand) Software Development/Engineering.
+Hi) I'm Vadim from Russia, and I'm trying to study (and, basically, understand) Software Development/Engineering both in and outside my Uni.
 You can check some of my own little projects for training, or even "The real case" from intership bellow, in repositories.

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=StilUSoff&layout=compact&theme=transparent)